 Can you pay dividends to Minors?

 This is an interesting question.
-The board of directors can decide to pay the dividends to the minor, but under the settlement rules HM Revenue & Customs can come back and say that you are just moving the money around.
+The board of directors can decide to pay the dividends to the minor shareholder, but under the settlement rules, HM Revenue & Customs can come back and say that you are just moving the money around.

 ITTOIA/S624 applies to arrangements where the settlor, or their spouse or civil partner, retains an interest in the settlement.
-ITTOIA/S629 applies to situations where income not caught by ITTOIA/S624 is paid, or made available to, or belongs to a minor child or step child of the settlor (who is neither married nor in a civil partnership).
-A step child includes the child of a civil partner.
-Where ITTOIA/S629 applies, the income is deemed to be that of the parent for tax purposes, and is not treated as the child’s.
-The following guidance shows how ITTOIA/S629 applies to non-trust arrangements and trusts.
+ITTOIA/S629 applies to situations where income not caught by ITTOIA/S624 is paid, or made available to, or belongs to a minor child or stepchild of the settlor (who is neither married nor in a civil partnership).
+A stepchild includes the child of a civil partner.
+Where ITTOIA/S629 applies, the income is deemed to be that of the parent for tax purposes and is not treated as the children.
+The following guide shows how ITTOIA/S629 applies to non-trust arrangements and trusts.

 Indirect gift of shares from parent

-Mr J owns 60 of the 100 issued £1 shares in J Limited.
-Mr J is the sole company director and is the person responsible for making all the company’s profits because of his knowledge, expertise and hard work.
-On starting up the company, Mr J allowed his mother to subscribe £40 for 40% of the shares but shortly afterwards she gifted them to her grandchildren.
+Mr. J owns 60 of the 100 issued £1 shares in J Limited.
+Mr. J is the sole company director and is the person responsible for making all the company’s profits because of his knowledge, expertise, and hard work.
+On starting up the company, Mr. J allowed his mother to subscribe to £40 for 40% of the shares but shortly afterward she gifted them to her grandchildren.
 The circumstances are such that the decision to issue 40 shares at par is a bounteous arrangement (as were the shares in Jones v Garnett).
-The true settlor here is Mr J rather than the children’s grandmother.
-ITTOIA/S629 therefore applies and attributes the dividends received by the children to Mr J for tax purposes.
+The true settlor here is Mr. J rather than the children’s grandmother.
+ITTOIA/S629 therefore applies and attributes the dividends received by the children to Mr. J for tax purposes.